petros-d/docs/cloud/ci-cd.md

 ## Overview

-There are many benefits to deploying DAGs and other changes to Airflow via a CI/CD workflow.
-Specifically, you can:

-- Deploy new and updated DAGs in a way that streamlines the development process amongst team members.
-- Decrease the maintenance cost of integrating changes, allowing your team to quickly respond in case of an error or failure.
-- Enforce continuous, automating testing, which increases code quality and protects your DAGs in production.

 This guide provides setup steps for configuring a CI/CD pipeline to deploy DAGs on Astronomer Cloud.

 ## Prerequisites